StephenCarlson/MiniHawk-VTOL/README.md

 |       |-- MH7_WingletLeft-GPS.stl
 |
 |-- Right Wing
-|   |-- Just mirror everyting from the Left above.
+|   |-- Just mirror everything from the Left above.
 To Be Continued

 Supporting Devices and Parts